Last changed

 The additional policy file is configured as described in the BCFIPS user manual:

-as bcfks
+and bcfks

-, in order for Keystores to be
+, in order for keystores used for private key storage to be FIPS-compliant.

 It sets the algorithms for the KeyManagerFactory